Training structure

 Faculty of Science

-Analysis of the formation of sedimentary basins by the interaction of internal forcings (lithospheric processes) and external forcings (processes in the Earth's outer envelopes).
+Analysis of the formation of sedimentary basins through the interaction of internal forces (lithospheric processes) and external forces (processes in the Earth's outer layers).

-Analysis of the post-deposition evolution that leads to the formation of natural resources (energy and mineral).
+Analysis of post-depositional evolution leading to the formation of natural resources (energy and minerals).

 ECTS